KushalRoyChowdhury/ChatBuddy/README.md

 -   `"action"`: Can be `remember`, `forget`, `update`, or `temp`.
 -   `"target"`: The information to act upon.

+-   AI can also remember things based on context.
+-   AI can reference recent conversations even in different chat sessions.
+To delete recent context delete the chat.

 You can view and manage permanent memories from the `Saved Memories` modal.

 > Memory is managed by model `gemma3-12b`.